 Coronavirus vaccine - your questions answered

 I'm in regular communication with all our local health providers and can report that Barnsley and Sheffield are making great progress with their vaccination programmes, and across the country around 3 in 5 adults have received at least one vaccine.

-A daily report on vaccine deployment is now available.
+A daily report on vaccine deployment is available here.

-Whilst the vaccine is a key tool in the fight against coronavirus, it is still vital that every single one of us continues to follow the hands, face, space guidelines.
+Whilst the vaccine is a key tool in the fight against coronavirus, it is still vital that every single one of us continues to follow the hands, face, space fresh air, guidelines.

 Q. When will I get a vaccine?

 The vaccination rollout is the biggest mass vaccination campaign in NHs history and everyone will be vaccinated according to a priority list drawn up by the Joint Committee on Vaccination and Immunisation (JVCI).
-The priority list takes account of the fact that people over 75 have a significantly greater risk of dying when infected with COVID than those who are younger.
-Please don't call your GP for information about your appointment - they will contact you.
+The list takes account of the fact that people over 75 have a much greater risk of dying when they get COVID than those who are younger.

-- Group 2.
-Over 80 years - 3.4 million / frontline health and social care workers - 1.6 million
+- Group 2 - all those 80 years of age and over and frontline health and social care workers